SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Results of model training and selection. {#tbl:trainresults}

-In addition to Table @tbl:posthocresults whivh evaluates regression performance in varied test sets, our interactive tools [@pottinger_data_2024] and supplemental materials offer additional performance metrics.
+In addition to Table @tbl:posthocresults which evaluates regression performance in varied test sets, our interactive tools [@pottinger_data_2024] and supplemental materials offer additional performance metrics.

 | **Task**              | **Test Mean Pred MdAE** | **Test Std Pred MdAE** | **% of Units in Test Set** |
 | --------------------- | ---------------------- | --------------------- | -------------------------- |